ADGEfficiency/nem-data/CONTRIBUTING.md

 Include tests - especially if you are introducing code that is not covered by existing tests.

+Pull requests should be squashed onto `main`, not merged.

 # Adding MMSDM Tables

 1. Add `MMSDMTable` objects into `nemdata/mmsdm.py`,